ractivejs/ractivejs.github.io/docs/api/static-methods.md

 ## Ractive.getNodeInfo()

-Accepts a node and returns an [Node Info](./node-info.md) object containing details of the Ractive instance the node is associated to.
+Accepts a node and returns a [Context](./context.md) object containing details of the Ractive instance the node is associated to.

 **Syntax**